 - Red Rice and Sausage

-"Floribbean" cuisine reflects the lengthy history of a land that has been fought over by French, Spanish, English, and Native Americans.
+"Floribbean" cuisine reflects the long history of a land that has been fought over by French, Spanish, English, and Native Americans.
 Before European arrivals, Native Americans cooked with Florida's abundant local ingredients (like yucca, plantains, and hearts of palm).
 The Spanish arrived in the 1500s, bringing pigs and cattle.
 They also introduced slaves, who contributed foods like okra, callaloo (a kale-like vegetable), yams, and eggplant.
 Even today, there's room for continued culinary evolution as the Sunshine State proves to be a magnet for internal American migration.

 - Carol's Arroz con Pollo